 New Orleans, LA

-• Military training and experience will be considered
+• Equivalent military training from Defense Information School (DINFOS) and associated experience will be considered.

 Hearst Television, a subsidiary of Hearst, owns and operates local television and radio stations serving 26 media markets across 39 states reaching over 21 million U.S. television households.